-So, when I got the chance to head over to Coyne’s Restaurant the other night with a group of local influencers for dinner with the Idaho Beef Council, I was excited to retrain myself about the Idaho cattle industry!
+So, when I got the chance to head over to Coyne’s Restaurant the other night with a group of local influencers for dinner with the Idaho Beef Council, I was so excited to retrain myself about the Idaho cattle industry!

 Learning About Idaho Beef

-During the Steak-Out Soiree, the Idaho Beef Council educated us on how top-quality beef is raised and prepared and gave us a behind-the-scenes glimpse into how amazing beef dishes are created at Coyne’s Restaurant.
+During the Steak-Out Soiree, the Idaho Beef Council educated us on how top-quality beef is raised and prepared and also gave us a behind-the-scenes glimpse into how amazing beef dishes are created at Coyne’s Restaurant.

-There’s quite a bit I didn’t know about beef raised here in Idaho and it was so great to get to learn from Idaho ranchers, Kim and Ira Brackett, local wholesaler, Gary Goodwin, and Chef Shawn of Coyne’s.
+There’s quite a bit I didn’t know about beef raised here in Idaho.
+And it was so great to get to learn from Idaho ranchers, Kim and Ira Brackett, local wholesaler, Gary Goodwin, and Chef Shawn of Coyne’s.